-Our Fraud Solicitors are specialists in supporting and defending individuals or businesses accused of committing fraud.
-Our extensive experience of SFO, HMRC & POCA Investigations provides certainty that our Fraud Solicitors in Sheffield, Leeds, or York will provide the best legal advice no matter where you live in England or Wales.
+Our fraud solicitors are specialists in supporting and defending individuals or businesses accused of committing fraud.
+Our extensive experience of SFO, HMRC & POCA Investigations provides certainty that our fraud solicitors in Sheffield, Leeds, or York will provide the best legal advice no matter where you live in England or Wales.

 If you have been accused of serious fraud, have been arrested, or have been informed of an investigation, you need specialist advice.
 Your business may also be held criminally accountable for the actions of an employee where it can be shown there was a failure to prevent or detect white-collar crimes such as money laundering and fraud.

-At Lupton Fawcett, we have a wealth of experience across a wide spectrum of cases in this area and have a proven track record of successfully defending individuals and businesses against fraud, including allegations of serious fraud.
+We have a wealth of experience across a wide spectrum of cases in this area and have a proven track record of successfully defending individuals and businesses against fraud, including allegations of serious fraud.
 No matter what the circumstances are, our team of expert fraud solicitors will support you throughout the investigation to find the best possible outcome.

 In high-value fraud cases, the prosecution will often move to seize, restrain or confiscate your assets long before any charges have been brought.
 This can have a devastating impact on you, your family, and your business.
-Our Fraud Defence Solicitors will always be proactive in our response to these potentially disruptive steps and strive to avoid or minimise the repercussions.
+Our fraud defence solicitors will always be proactive in our response to these potentially disruptive steps and strive to avoid or minimise the repercussions.

 If you or your business is facing a serious fraud investigation, engaging the services of Lupton Fawcett offers you the optimum chance of achieving a positive outcome.